 Annual Food Festival

 Each fall semester, intercultural students are invited to choose a recipe from home to prepare for the food festival and share with the rest of the Seton Hill community.
-Our student-made video about the 2014 food festival highlights this festive event.

 Students majoring in nutrition and dietetics, history, and modern languages prepare information and presentations (and sometimes food!) to share with the Seton Hill community throughout the week-long celebration.